devtox/anti-virus-linux/README.md

 ## Why not use ClamAV?

-One reason to use VirusTotal.com instead of ClamAV is that VirusTotal.com uses multiple antivirus engines and malware scanners to detect malware, which increases the likelihood of detecting malicious files.
+One reason to use this script (that uses the [VirusTotal.com](https://virustotal.com) API) instead of ClamAV is that VirusTotal.com uses multiple antivirus engines and malware scanners to detect malware, which increases the likelihood of detecting malicious files.

 I created a malicious program that completely takes over the computer using Kali Linux (Reverse Shell, meterpreter).
 ClamAV was unable to detect it, but this program does.